The Six Sports That Define the Summertime State of Mind

 3. Backyard kickabouts & World Cup-inspired Summer Soccer Parties

-It wasn't going to take long before we crowbarred soccer into the equation - whether you're scoring goals on the pitch like Ronaldo and Messi, or chilling on the sofa watching the pros go at it.
+It wasn't going to take long before we crowbarred soccer into the equation, whether you're scoring goals on the pitch like Ronaldo and Messi, or chilling on the sofa watching the pros go at it.
 While the EPL and La Liga may have ended, there is always plenty of summer soccer still to enjoy, with a mix of global tournaments, from World Club Cups to World Cups and Copa Américas.

 4. Peak Tennis Season & Live Wimbledon Coverage